jxqu3/gameoflife/readme.md

 - Place cells with left click
 - Remove cells with right click
 - Toggle grid outline with G
+- Randomize grid with R
+- Clear grid with C

 ## features
 - Zoom in/out